 These coal figurines are the newest project of McArts, the McDowell County cultural organization founded by Kimball writer and historian Jean Battlo.
 Designed and made locally from a combination of coal and modern materials, these coal figurines and other items make a unique gift from the heart of coal country.
 Demonstration tours scheduled by appointment only.

 Founder and Artistic DirectorMs.
 Battlo has dedicated her life to bringing arts into her community.
 A retired school teacher, she works tirelessly to write, produce, and present cultural events in McDowell County.
 Founded in 1979, McArts Fine Arts Organization, Inc. is a nonprofit organization established to foster arts, culture, education, and history in and for McDowell County, West Virginia.

-Historic Ashland Company Store
+Historic Ashland Company Store is Closed

 Ashland Company Store

 Discover the Ashland Company Store - a West Virginia coal company store reborn to its original use, complete with old money vaults and tin ceilings!
 Relax in a handmade rocking chair, thumb through a novel set in the McDowell County Coal Fields, or sample West Virginia jams, jellies, sauces and other gourmet treats.
 Browse through historic relics and memorabilia from the southern west Virginia Coalfields, including, miner hats and dinner buckets coal company script, and photos and letters from the period.
 Like the original coal company stores, we've got something for everyone - Hatfield McCoy trail passes and logo merchandise, snacks, souvenirs and local crafts.